f0x-sketch/sol-bot/README.md

     # API Keys
     OPENROUTER_API_KEY="sk-or-v1-..." # Your OpenRouter API Key

     # Wallet (IMPORTANT: Secure this key.
-This is a placeholder format.)
+This is a placeholder format)
     # For development, you might use a burner wallet.
     # NEVER commit your actual private key to the repository.
     # The .gitignore file is configured to ignore .env files.